isomerpages/enterprisesg-seeds/_for-investors/Co Investing With Us.md

 ---
-title: Co-Investing With Us
+title: Co-Invest With Us
-permalink: /for-investors/co-investing-with-us/
+permalink: /for-investors/co-invest-with-us/
 description: ""
 ---
 SEEDS Capital’s core mandate is to stimulate private sector investments into deep tech startups (as described in [About Us / Overview](/about-us/overview)).